exercism/v3/languages/ruby/reference/exercise-concepts/nucleotide-count.md

 - yield: in case `Enumerable` is included the `each` method has to use `yield`.
 - blocks: they are used in any of the Enumerable methods.
 - Ruby magic comments: `frozen_string_literal: true` may be used.
+- array difference: may be use to validate the input

 ## Approach: use Enumerable mixing